 When I started teaching, I didn’t emphasize thesis statements and got a lot of essays that don’t enact cognition or make a point.
 The better ones instinctively made a point of some kind; the worse ones summarized.
 After a while I realized that I could avoid a lot of heartache on the part of my students by changing the way I was offering instruction, because students weren’t ready to write essays without taking a position and defending it.

 So now I teach thesis statements more or less like every other English instructor.
 I try to avoid boring theses and encourage deep ones, but it’s nonetheless true that I’ve realized I was wrong and have consequently moved on.
 I consider the no-thesis-emphasized experiment just that: an experiment that taught me how I should teach.
 In the future, I might try other experiments that could lead me away from emphasizing thesis statements.
 But for now, I do teach students to take a perspective and defend it.
-Many don’t actually end up doing so—their papers end up more exploratory than disputatious—but the overall effect is a positive one.
+Many don’t end up doing so—their papers end up more exploratory than disputatious—but the overall effect of telling them to take a point of view and defend it is a positive one.

 I’m not the first one to have noticed the problem.
 In Patrick Allitt’s I’m the Teacher, You’re the Student, he says this of student writing in a history class: